DSLeonard-coding/VolumeBuilders/README.md

 Instead VolumeBuilder has custom data-sharing type-erasure classes that behave exactly like polymorphic base pointers.  **For simple cases, the user can simply use the factories and call chained methods on them, as in the examples above.**

-However, different buidlers may use different factories, so as you put a few in (emplace_back) a **[BuilderViewList](@ref DLG4::VolumeBuilders::BuilderViewList) (a std::vector\<[BuilderView](@ref DLG4::VolumeBuilders::BuilderView))>) to loop over, you are using the BuilderView base (itself technically a factory wrapped in a smart pointer constructor, but never mind).
+However, different buidlers may use different factories, so as you put a few in (list.push_back(builder) or builder->AddTo(list) a **[BuilderViewList](@ref DLG4::VolumeBuilders::BuilderViewList) (a std::vector\<[BuilderView](@ref DLG4::VolumeBuilders::BuilderView))>) to loop over, you are using the BuilderView base (itself technically a factory wrapped in a smart pointer constructor, but never mind).
 This is effectively a base pointer view on the orginal objects with (mostly) common and (a little) polymorphic functionality.
 It lacks detailed builder-specific methods for configuring the radius of the base solid for example, but retains boolean and logical volume configs and placement, and even, polymorphically, MakeSolid()

 But we can go a step farther and make a "structure" view, where both builders and assemblies (of builders and other assemblies) can be manipulated with a partial set of methods, specifically LogicalVolume setters like SetVissAtt, and offset, rotation and placment commands.